Talus-Network/move-binding/sui-move-call/README.md

 If you need an input kind that doesn't have a typed wrapper here (for example `CallArg::FundsWithdrawal(..)`), use `CallSpec::push_input`.

+## `ObjectArg<T>` (why it exists)

+Sui has multiple object input kinds (owned/immutable vs shared vs receiving), but you often want to write interface functions that are typed over the *Move* object type `T` and accept any of those kinds.

+`ObjectArg<T>` is a tiny marker trait that keeps the type `T` in the function signature while remaining agnostic about which concrete object-handle wrapper the caller has.

+It is especially useful for code generation: generated call stubs can accept `&impl ObjectArg<T>` to preserve type inference for generic object types.

 ## Example: a typed interface function